Recommended Resources for Travel

 I love train travel – you can get up and walk around, but your still get to see the scenery, rather than flying over it.
 Rail travel can sometimes be expensive, but trains are actually a great way to travel Europe cheap if you book your ticket right.
 Enter the Eurail pass.

 Buses are cheaper than renting a car and taking the train and often go more places than trains.
 When I was a budget backpacker, I used buses a LOT.
-These days, I take buses less than I used to, but there are still times and places I take the bus.
-GotoBus.com is a simple boking site for buses in North America and Europe.
+Having a site that you can use to book buses, trains and ferries makes planning your trip so much easier!

 TO BOOK ACCOMMODATION